Best Black Friday TV deals 2020: 4K TV deals from Samsung, LG, Sony, and more

-Black Friday TV deals are happening right now thanks to early sales from top retailers like Amazon.
-We're covering all the latest and greatest offers on televisions in the run-up to the Black Friday sale event, with huge savings to be had on brands like Samsung, LG, Sony, and more.
+Black Friday TV deals are happening right now thanks to early sales from top US retailers like Best Buy, Walmart, and Amazon.
+We're covering all the latest and greatest offers on televisions in the run-up to the Black Friday sale event, with huge savings to be had on top brands like Samsung, LG, Sony, and more.

 To help you find all the top offers, though, we've put together your guide to the best Black Friday TV deals, whether you're after a small TV or super-sized 75-inch display.
 We have deals for both the US and UK, with top retailers like Best Buy, Walmart, Amazon, Currys, and John Lewis all getting in on the transatlantic action.